2025 Season Passes now available! Learn More

 Possibly, but you know what?
 It’s actually quite normal.
 The boats are very stable when you’re sitting in them, but when you stand up, you shouldn’t be surprised to find that capsizing is very likely!

 But don’t worry.
-You will be wearing a life jacket, and if you really want to make sure capsizing is no problem, try our Kayak Orientation or Stand-up Paddleboard Orientation classes.
+You will be wearing a life jacket, and if you really want to make sure capsizing is no problem, try our Kayak Orientation, Canoe Orientation, or Stand-up Paddleboard Orientation classes.
+If you’re concerned about your valuables, we offer dry bags for rent and waterproof phone cases for purchase.

 Of course!
 You can’t leave your best friend behind!
 We even have doggie life jackets to make sure your pal is as safe as you are.
 Unfortunately, they are the only pet life jackets we have, so dogs only.

 Yes!
-All of our camp counselors are qualified with at least CPR and First Aid Certifications.
-Most counselors are Red Cross Lifeguard Certified as well, and any training from the American Canoe Association and U.S. Sailing is kept up to date.
-We make sure that we have a 1:7 ratio, with 1 lifeguard or instructor to every 7 campers.
+All our camp counselors are qualified with at least CPR and First Aid certifications, in addition to boating and water safety certifications.
+Many counselors are Red Cross Lifeguard certified as well, and additional training from the American Canoe Association and U.S. Sailing is available.
+We make sure that our camper ratio never exceeds the Board of Health requirement (1:10), but we strive to keep groups even smaller to ensure the best experience for our campers.

 We love to recognize the kids for a job well done and they love it, too!
 We offer Achievement Awards at the end of every camp week.
 These are based on the skills the kids learn during camp and are completely voluntary to participate in, but the kids love being able to show off their accomplishments!
 These awards also help us work out the skill levels before kids sign up for more advanced camps.